 An excessive loss of body fluids other than blood can result from

-Fluid intake may be inadequate because a physical disability (such as severe joint disease), or a mental disability (such as Alzheimer disease) may prevent people from obtaining enough fluids even though they feel thirsty.
+Fluid intake may be inadequate because a physical disability (such as severe joint disease) or a mental disability (such as Alzheimer disease) may prevent people from obtaining enough fluids even though they may feel thirsty.

 Inadequate pumping action of the heart can also result in less-than-normal amounts of blood being pumped out with every heartbeat.
 The most common causes of inadequate pumping action are